Minimax Quasi-Bayesian estimation in sparse canonical correlation analysis via a Rayleigh quotient function: Principal canonical correlation of clinical and proteomic data in Covid-19 patients

-The highly sparse nature of the estimated canonical correlation vectors is striking and very interesting.
 Several studies have observed the predictive power of C-reative protein (CRP) in the progression of Covid-19 into a severe illness (see for instance \cite{sahu:etal:20} for a meta-analysis).
 This suggests that the correlation detected in our analysis between the two datasets is indeed driven by the progression of Covid-19 into a severe illness.
 Therefore, our analysis suggests that protein AGP 1 may also be playing an important role in the progression of Covid-19 into a severe illness.
+In Fig. \ref{fig3}, we present the boxplot of CRP and AGP 1 by group of patients.
+We can see that severe covid patients will have higher value of CRP and AGP 1, compared to non-covid and non-severe patients.
 We learn from Uniprot\footnote{https://www.uniprot.org}, that AGP 1 functions as transport protein in the blood stream, and appears to function in modulating the activity of the immune system during the acute-phase reaction.
 Furthermore, AGP 1 appears on the list of differentially expressed proteins in the sera of severely ill Covid-19 patients designed by \cite{shen:etal:20}, and also appeared in the literature as playing a role in the immune system's response to malaria (\cite{friedman:83}).
-All together we are fairly confidence that our statistical analysis has picked up a genuine signal in how Covid-19 interacts with our immune system.
-However, more biomedical research is obviously needed to fully understanding its meaning.